thingsboard/thingsboard.github.io/docs/user-guide/dashboards.md

         title: 'Remove the customer(s) from the assigned customer list.
 Click "Update";'
     2:
         image: /images/user-guide/dashboards/managing-dashboard/manage-assigned-customers-6-ce.png
-        title: 'Assigned customers list updated;'
+        title: 'Assigned customers list updated.'

 assigned-multiple-dashboards:
     0:
         image: /images/user-guide/dashboards/managing-dashboard/manage-assigned-customers-4-ce.png
         title: 'Go to the "Dashboards" page and mark one or multiple dashboards.
-Use the "Assign Dashboards" or "Unassign Dashboards" buttons, select customer(s) and confirm the action;'
+Then, select the desired function using the "Assign Dashboards" or "Unassign Dashboards" buttons in the upper right corner of the screen.'
     1:
         image: /images/user-guide/dashboards/managing-dashboard/manage-assigned-customers-7-ce.png
-        title: 'Select the customer(s) to assign the dashboards.
-Click "Update";'
+        title: 'Select the customer(s) to assign the dashboards, then click "Assign";'
     2:
         image: /images/user-guide/dashboards/managing-dashboard/manage-assigned-customers-8-ce.png
-        title: 'Assigned customers list updated;'
+        title: 'The list of clients to whom the selected dashboards were assigned has been updated.'

 dashboard-details:
     0: